 See “Migraine management in pregnancy” for abortive and preventative agents that are safe for pregnant individuals.
 The following recommendations are consistent with American Headache Society (AHS) guidelines.

-Abortive therapy
+Abortive therapy for migraines

 - Limit stimuli (i.e., light, loud noises) and activity.